flexdinesh/design-system-boilerplate/README.md

 - All themes should have the same set of tokens.
 Eg. dark theme cannot have a token that's not available in light theme.

 - Theming is driven using CSS custom properties (variables).
-This allows all themes to have the same token values which makes it easy to switch or server render themes.
+This makes it easy to switch or server render themes without runtime concerns.
 Eg. `token.colors.primary` has the same css variable across themes and makes it easy to statically define styles instead of defining the styles during runtime based on theme. `background: ${tokens.colors.primary}` instead of `background: ${(prop) => prop.theme.colors.primary}`.

 ### How does theming work?